Updated: February 23, 2020

 Circumcision opponents often exaggerate the risk of complications in order to terrify parents considering the procedure.
 Intactivists warn parents that their son could end up like the boy whose penis was destroyed in a botched circumcision.
 Raised as a girl, he committed suicide at age 38.
 An exploration into the full story of what happened is more complicated.

-The hospital didn't use one of the traditional common circumcision methods.
-Instead the physician used a cauterizing needle.
-However the electrical equipment malfunctioned, sending a surge in current that burned off Bruce’s penis.
+A doctor who did not usually perform circumcisions was assigned to the Reimer twins.
+Rather than use one of the traditional circumcision methods, she used an electric cautery machine with a sharp needle.
+However the equipment malfunctioned, sending a surge in current that burned off Bruce’s penis.
 Consequently the operation for Brian was canceled.

 The parents were referred to Dr. John Money, a psychologist at Johns Hopkins Medical Center in Baltimore, Maryland.
 Dr. Money argued that gender was a social construct.
 Specializing in sex changes, he recommended sex reassignment surgery so that Bruce could be raised as a girl.
 At 17 months, Bruce became Brenda, and was castrated one month before his second birthday.
 He was not told that he had been born male.

 Dr. Money published a paper describing the experiment as a success.
 As the author of a book about David’s life explained, the reality was quite different.